berkeley-scf/tutorial-using-bash/regex.md

 matches of strings or patterns in strings, as well as do substitution.
 Regular expressions are good for tasks such as:

--   extracting pieces of text - for example finding all the links in an html document;
+-   extracting pieces of text - for example finding all the phone numbers in a document;
 -   creating variables from information found in text;
 -   cleaning and transforming text into a uniform format;
 -   mining text by treating documents as data; and